 Referencing your research: creating citations and bibliography

-There are 3 reasons why you need to reference, or show, where you found the information that you have used for your innovation:
+There are 3 reasons why you need to reference, or show, where you found the information that you have used for your project or assignment:

 - To show what you have read and found (or referred to).
-This allows the judges to see how widely you have researched, and the range and type of sources (documents and/or people) that you have used
+This allows the reader of your work to see how widely you have researched, and the range and type of sources (documents and/or people) that you have used

 - To show that you are aware of current developments in your field

 - To show that have acknowledged other people’s work and have avoided plagiarism (or copying ideas).